Redocly/redocly-cli/docs/commands/stats.md

 #### Markdown

-Add `--format=markdown` and the command will return output that you can use in Markdown files or other Markdown-friendly applications.
+Add `--format=markdown` and the command returns output that you can use in Markdown files or other Markdown-friendly applications.
-It uses a table format, there are examples of the source and the formatted output below:
+It uses a table format; there are examples of the source and the formatted output below:

 ```markdown
 | Feature  | Count  |